2511674586/withLinux/README.md

 # with Linux

-Linux journal, including skills, little tricks, etc.
+Linux journal, including skills, little tricks, etc,
-And it is int the style of keyword-expanding.
+which is in the style of keyword-expanding.

 Many contents are related to [Debian](https://www.debian.org).
-However, many of them also work well on Ubuntu, Mint, etc.
+Many of them also work well on Ubuntu, Mint, etc.

 Issue me if encountered any problem.